 “The first question I’d ask myself is, what do I need the money for that I’m putting in savings or a CD?
 Am I highly likely to need this in the next few months?”

-According to Stephen, if the answer is yes, it’s probably better to keep the money somewhere where you can easily reach it.
+According to Stephen, if the answer is yes, it’s probably better to keep the money somewhere where you can easily reach it—like a savings account or high-yield checking account.
 If the answer is no, and you’re not planning to take your money out early (risking an early withdrawal fee), you can take advantage of a CD’s higher interest rate to grow your deposit and hit your money goals.